rlaher/connect4/README.md

 -Implemented use of websockets to allow real-time online gaming.

 -Wrote an AI with variable difficulty level using minimax algorithm.

--Front end is currently very minimat (React).
+-Front end is currently very minimal (React).